 The importance of calcium

-Calcium is also a very important mineral required for health bones, strong teeth, muscle contraction, blood clotting and the release of important neurotransmitters.
-It also is necessary in the following cellular processes:
+Calcium is also a very important mineral required for healthy bones, strong teeth, muscle contraction, blood clotting and the release of important neurotransmitters.
+It also is necessary for the following cellular processes:

 High levels of insulin have also been shown:

-1. To increase stimulation of our sympathetic nervous system, which causes additional constriction of the arteries, raisin blood pressure.
+1. To increase the stimulation of our sympathetic nervous system, which causes additional constriction of the arteries, raising blood pressure.

 2. To stimulate the growth of the smooth muscles of the arteries, which causes blood pressure to rise.

 A recap of what the causes of high blood pressure in diabetics are:

 High levels of sodium and low levels of potassium in the blood cause the sodium-potassium battery to malfunction, causing high blood pressure.